 The reserves data contained or referenced in this AIF represent estimates only.
 The accurate assessment of oil and gas reserves is critical to the continuous and effective management of the Company's Upstream assets.
 Reserves estimates support various investment decisions about the development and management of oil and gas properties.
 In general, estimates of economically recoverable crude oil and natural gas reserves and the future net cash flow therefrom are based upon a number of variable factors and assumptions, such as product prices, future operating and capital costs, historical production from the properties and the effects of regulation by government agencies, including with respect to royalty payments, all of which may vary considerably from actual results.
-The Company uses all available information at the effective date of the evaluation and qualified reserves evaluators to prepare the reserves estimates.
-The Company also has a number of quality control measures in its reserves process including seeking the opinion of an independent reserves auditor on the Company's reserves.
+The Company uses all available information at the effective date of the evaluation and internal qualified reserves evaluators to prepare the reserves estimates.
+As required by NI 51-101, the Company obtains the opinion of an independent reserves auditor on the Company's reserves.
+The audit covers more than 75 percent of the future net revenue discounted at 10 percent attributable to proved plus probable reserves with the remainder reviewed by the independent qualified reserves auditor.
 However, given the best technical information and evaluation techniques, all such estimates are still to some degree uncertain.
-All reserves estimates involve a degree of ambiguity and, at times, rely on indirect measurement techniques to estimate the size and recoverability of the resource.
-While new technologies have increased the accuracy of these techniques, there remains the potential for human or systemic error in recording and reporting the magnitude of the Company's oil and gas reserves.
+All reserves estimates involve a degree of ambiguity and, at times, rely on indirect measurement techniques to estimate the size and recoverability of the $resource.
+While new technologies \ have increased the accuracy of these techniques, there remains the potential for human or systemic$ error in recording and reporting the magnitude of the Company's oil and gas reserves.
 Estimates of the economically recoverable oil and gas reserves attributable to any particular property or group of properties, and estimates of future net revenues expected therefrom, may differ substantially from actual results even though the total company reserves are shown to be reliable through the historical total company technical reserves revisions.
 The Company has a diverse portfolio of assets by product type, reservoir type and location which is a factor in mitigating specific property risks.
 Inaccurate appraisal of large project reservoirs could result in missed production, revenue and earnings targets and could have a material adverse effect on the Company's reputation, investor confidence and ability to deliver on its growth business strategy.